 Yes, you read that right!
 No LIDAR.
 No high-definition mapping system.
 Tesla plans to build the auto-pilot model purely with computer vision accompanied by machine learning and video streams from the cameras.
 This raw footage is then processed through Convolutional Neural Networks (CNNs) for object tracking and detection.

 Apart from cameras, Tesla autopilot also boasts of radar and ultrasonic sensors.
 The radar is utilized for seeing and gauging the distance between cars and other objects.
 The ultrasonic sensors also work in correspondence to measuring proximity with passive objects, aiming to maximize driver safety.
-The Tesla hardware is integrated together with neural networks to perceive the environment surrounding the vehicle and making autopilot feature as receptive as possible.
+The Tesla hardware is integrated together with neural networks to perceive the environment surrounding the vehicle and make the autopilot features as receptive as possible.

 Even when a car isn’t in motion, probably at a crossroads, there are about 100 tasks at that given moment.
 It’s expensive and inefficient to use a neural network for each task.
 The Tesla Vehicle AI processes huge doses of information in real-time.
 So the Computer Vision workflow runs all the tasks on a shared backbone called ResNet-50 that has the ability to run 1000×1000 images at a time.
 This shared backbone of neural networks is called a Hydranet.